 Meditation is fast becoming an on-trend activity.
 Long time meditators, and some with relatively little experience, are seizing the opportunity to turn their meditating experience into possible teaching careers.
 Some have what it takes to be quite successful, while others will fall far short of the mark.
 If you are considering teaching and want to know how you stack up, or just want to see what to expect from an instructor, this article was written for you.

 How do you know if you are ready to teach meditation?

-The fact is that anyone can teach meditation to friends and It doesn’t take much knowledge or experience to present a few learned meditation techniques as a class.
-But before you begin teaching others, understand that there is a monumental difference between a meditation master well versed in how the mind behaves during meditation, and someone willing to experiment with the mental well being of others.
+The fact is that anyone can show a friend a few meditation techniques they’ve learned in a class.
+But before you begin teaching others, understand that there is a monumental difference between a meditation expert well versed in how the mind behaves during meditation and the principals of meditation, and someone willing to experiment with the mental well being of others.

 Meditation isn’t a casual activity.
 Some very complex things are happening in the mind and for many students meditation is comparable to working through issues with a psychologist.
 With that said, a meditation instructor must possess the equivalent knowledge of having completed a Master’s Degree to safely lead others in understanding how their minds work.

 To be blunt, this is a problem of the 3 categories of knowledge;

 - Things someone doesn’t know, but are aware of, and

 - Things someone doesn’t even know that they don’t know.